ryan-mcclue/unsw/scif1004/discussion.md

 Furthermore, the main protaganist Deckard is portrayed as a social loner with no friends and a very monotonous approach to life.
 He is unaware that informing Rachel that she is a Replicant might upset her, highlighting that such compassion in the current society is not typical.
 His indifference to the Replicants is epitomised when he says "Replicants are like any other machine".
-It's clear that scientific advancements in AI have caused society to become emotionally isolated.
+It's clear that advancements in AI have caused society to become emotionally isolated.
 Science is therefore shown to be a force of evil.

 In conclusion, *Blade Runner* (1982) portrays scientific technologies in bioengineering, cybernetics and AI as having harmful effects on society.